theycallhermax/TurboFoolishness/README.md

 # TurboFoolishness
-TurboFoolishness is a TurboWarp, E羊icques, and Adacraft custom extension
+TurboFoolishness is a TurboWarp custom extension